One-third of German firms see sanctions hitting Russian business

 Around a third of 300 companies surveyed by the German Chambers of Commerce (DIHK) saw their turnover declining by up to 50 percent, the German-Russia Foreign Trade Chamber (AHK) said, while nearly two-thirds expected steady or even improved business with Russia.

-Germany is Russia's biggest trading partner in the European Union and sold about 36 billion euros of goods to Russia last year - almost a third of the EU's total.
+Germany is Russia's biggest trading partner in the European Union and sold about 36 billion euros (£28.8 billion) of goods to Russia last year - almost a third of the EU's total.

 "The innovative German machinery makers and engineering companies, mostly medium and small businesses, are being hit the hardest," said Volker Treier, deputy managing director of the DIHK, at a news conference.
 He said he expects German exports to Russia to fall by about 20 percent in 2014.